 The most common causes of rhinitis are:

 People with asthma are at a higher risk for rhinitis.
 Allergic rhinitis is a common problem that may be linked to asthma.
 However, this link is not fully understood.
 Experts think that since rhinitis makes it hard to breathe through the nose, it is harder for the nose to work normally.
 Breathing through the mouth does not warm, filter, or humidify the air before it enters the lungs.
 This can make asthma symptoms worse.

-Controlling asthma may help control allergic rhinitis in some patients.
+Controlling allergic rhinitis may help control asthma in some people.

 Symptoms of rhinitis include:

 Most often, the diagnosis is made by your healthcare provider based on an in-depth history and physical exam.
 In addition to the above signs, the healthcare provider may find:

 Avoidance of the allergens that are causing the problem is the best treatment.
 The symptoms of rhinitis sometimes look like other conditions or medical problems.
 Always see your healthcare provider for a diagnosis.

 Treatments for rhinitis may include:

 Tips to help you get the most from a visit to your healthcare provider: